 Not only is it available for purchase and feverish consumption in 75 countries, all of the Nutella sold in a year could be spread over more than 1000 soccer fields.

 Two bloggers in Italy decided to take their love of Nutella to the next level in 2007, and created a worldwide day of celebration dedicated to the addictive substance.
 Thus, every year February 5th is a day for eating Nutella, sharing Nutella recipes and memories, and looking at photos of Nutella food-porn.
-In 2013, however, Nutella manufacturer Ferrero tried to shut down World Nutella Day before reconsidering.
+In 2013, Nutella manufacturer Ferrero tried to shut down World Nutella Day before reconsidering.
 But as of this year, at the request of Nutella Day founder Sara Rosso, Ferrero will be taking over the holiday.

 7. There's no masking the flavor.